Not even nothing existed yet.

 sincere; or was it humbug love

 while you were asleep?
 (The jury’s still out

 on this one: you can witness the various rival factions

 the holiday turkey.)
 God;

+or evolution?
 In the window of the sacristy

 each afternoon as the light achieves a certain degree